SDC-Batman/atelier-products-api/README.md

 <img src="screenshots/styles-local-load-test-k6.png" width="500" height="200">

 ## Cloud Testing
-- ### Bare
+- ### With 1 Host
 Microservice was deployed to an Amazon EC2 instance that was located in the US West coast.
 Loaderio is the tool we used to load test our system.
-Before caching, and with only one host 1000 rps had a high latency at aroun ~3000ms.
+Before caching, and with only one host 1000 rps had a high latency at around ~3326ms and ~1.3% of the requests were timing out.

 <img src="screenshots/styles-1000-b4-loadbalance.png">

 - ### With Load Balancing
+Adding a second server and balancing the load using the server with least connections drastically changed the latency, bringing it down to ~460ms.
 - ### With Load Balancing and Caching